-Doctoral Dissertation Writing (DDW) is a 12-unit hands-on or self-paced instructor-led workshop to help MA and doctoral students write (a) a doctoral proposal, (a) the first draft of a doctoral dissertation, (c) final draft of the dissertation.
+Doctoral Dissertation Writing (DDW) is a 12-unit hands-on or self-paced instructor-led workshop to help doctoral students write (a) a doctoral proposal, (a) the first draft of a doctoral dissertation, (c) final draft of the dissertation.
 Participants will work on each of the 5 chapters and the references, table of contents and appendices.
 Course members will receive one-on-one mentorship and coaching throughout the process.

 The chapters will be reviewed by Dr. Nellie Deutsch.
 The participants will receive comments within 1 week after completing the chapter, so that the first draft will be ready for submission by the end of the course.
 Participants may work at their own pace.

-This is a basic academic self-paced instructor-led writing course.
-The emphasis of the course is on learning through practice.
-Participants will receive one-on-one mentorship and individual attention to their writing needs.
-The coach of the course will help students acquire the skills required to put together a well-organized research paper as well as edit students' past, current, and future papers during the course.
+Dr. Nellie Deutsch, an experienced academic writing coach will help students acquire the skills required to put together a well-organized research paper as well as edit students' past, current, and future papers during the course.